JonathanMaesen/APIcursusMD/chapter_1.md

 ## I. What is a Web API?

-A Web API (Application Programming Interface) is a mechanism that enables two software components to communicate with each other over the web, typically using HTTP.
+A Web API (Application Programming Interface) is a mechanism that enables two software components to communicate with each other over the World Wide Web, typically using the HTTP protocol.

-> **Core Function:** It defines a set of rules and protocols for communication between a **client** (e.g., a mobile app, browser, or another server) and a **server**.
-The client sends a request, the server processes it and returns a response.
+> **Core Function:** Defines a set of rules and protocols for communication between a **client** (e.g., a mobile app, browser, or another server) and a **server**.
+>
+> **Architecture:** The API handles the request, executes server-side logic, and returns structured data (usually JSON or XML) back to the client.

 ```
    Client                  Server